MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Custom-Input-Box.md

 ---
 description: This article shows how to create a custom input box by using the .NET Framework form-building features in Windows PowerShell. ms.date: 12/08/2022
-title: Creating a Custom Input Box
+title: Creating a custom input box
 ---
-# Creating a Custom Input Box
+# Creating a custom input box

 > This sample only applies to Windows platforms.